storytellingron/ForTheLordRPG-DarkAges/index.md

 Faith Points fuel blessings and miracles.

 - Characters have have two sets of Faith Points derived from Spirit + DR skill.
    - **Faith for Each Encounter** — used during combat, danger, spiritual conflict, or moments of tension.
-This pool refreshes between encounters.
+This pool refreshes between encounters and can only be used then.
    - **Faith for the Day** — used during calm scenes, travel, roleplay, teaching, preaching, or preparation.
-This pool is more limited and not meant for repeated use in high danger.
+This pool may be spent for encounters out of desperation but is meant for daily or session use.
+A GM may only allow these faith points as the total for a resting or church session.
+It may be for the day, a game session, or a period of time, based on GM's descretion.
 - Faith Points are spent when invoking a blessing.
 - Each Faith Point spent becomes **Die Ranks (DR)**.